An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Optimized GPU Scheme for solving IHPs

 \subsection{Elastic matrix evaluation and sensitivity analysis.}

 \paragraph{Handling unified memory.} Evaluating elastic matrix and sensitivity heavily depends on the six displacement fields stored in the unified memory.
 The performance loss of the unified memory increases the time cost for both operations.
-We find in practice that the double-precision displacement is necessary for numerical stability when solving FEM, whereas the single precision is enough to evaluate the elastic matrix and perform sensitivity analysis.
-To reduce such performance loss, we first launch a kernel to cast the double-precision displacements to single precision and then store them in the memory of the displacement, the residual, and the force on the first level mesh (Fig.~\ref{fig:elastic-sensitivity}).
+We find in practice that the \tb{FP32 precision} displacement is necessary for numerical stability when solving FEM, whereas the \tb{FP16 precision} is enough to evaluate the elastic matrix and perform sensitivity analysis.
+To reduce such performance loss, we first launch a kernel to cast the \tb{FP32 precision} displacements to \tb{FP16 precision} and then store them in the memory of the displacement, the residual, and the force on the first level mesh (Fig.~\ref{fig:elastic-sensitivity}).

 \paragraph{Evaluation.} The elastic matrix and sensitivity are evaluated similarly.
 Eight warps are assigned for each group of 32 consecutive elements.
 The first 6 warps compute $\boldsymbol{\chi}_e^{i}-\mathbf{u}_e^{i}, i\in\{0,1,2,3,4,5\}$ and store it in the shared memory, where $\boldsymbol{\chi}_e^{i}$ is computed on the fly and $\mathbf{u}_e^{i}$ is loaded from the memory.